Hear the Stories of Catholic Converts from Judaism and learn what led them to embrace Jesus Christ in the Catholic Church.

 Jeffrey Morrow 56:09

-Essentially an atheistic Jew, Jeffrey grew up not knowing that Christmas or Easter had anything to do with Jesus!
-Invited to a Bible study in college he was shocked to realize that Christians actually believe that Jesus rose from the dead.
-He soon came to see that Christianity is one of the most historically-defensible ideologies.
-He realized his atheism took more faith than belief in God…
+Invited to a Bible study in college, Jeffrey was shocked to realize that Christians actually believe that Jesus rose from the dead.
+He soon came to see that his atheism took more faith than belief in God.

 Dr. Ronda Chervin 54:20